 Philip’s Fast (Pylypivka)

-This is fasting period is a time of more intense prayer, works of charity and fast as a pre-Christmas preparation.
+This fasting period is a time of more intense prayer and works of charity; this time of fasting is a pre-Christmas preparation.
 The Parish holds various liturgical services in preparation for the Nativity of Our Lord.
 The Philip’s Fast begins on November 15, the day after the feast of St. Philip and ends at Evening Prayer (Vespers) on December 24.